Projects

 E. Increase throughput and reliability of proximity-based proteomics (Opto-ID)

-The past is not even past: Completed (?) projects
+The past is not even past: Rejuvenated (?) projects

 (6) Tau strains: Self-replicating structures encode diseases